 Born and raised in High Point, North Carolina, I am the oldest of four children.
 All creative and athletic in our own way.
 In my late 20’s, I began dabbling in colored pencil and marker creating my own works as a means to open up my creative heart and work through mental blocks in other areas of my life.
 Art became a tool in dealing with my emotions.
 A way to express what I couldn’t or shouldn’t say.

 In 2005, I started my own company, Lulu and Daisy, specializing in hand-painted key fobs and wine stoppers.
 I gained national coverage in Every Day with Rachael Ray magazine with my hand-painted wine stoppers.
 My line was available throughout the country, and key fobs can still be found in Florida at The Monogram Merchant in Orlando, as a re-launch of the line in the fall of 2016.
-During this time, I also started a now defunct blog.
-I have always loved writing.
+In fall of 2020, all new key fobs will make their debut on my Etsy site.

 My artwork has evolved from doodles in colored pencil and marker to still-life in charcoal and pastel landscapes.
-My love of watercolours has fueled my passion to paint, bu.t my love of writing is what fuels my passion to blog
+My love of watercolours has fueled my passion to paint, but I can’t help but love the boldness of acrylics.

 “Since I love to be in control, it’s truly the lack of control I like most about watercolour.
 It pushes me to get outside the box.”

 Most of my work in watercolour is influenced by Interior and Exterior Design, with florals popping-up intermittently.
 My acrylics are influenced by contemporary cityscapes and pop culture.
 I have also started to develop my illustration skills using markers and colored pencils.
-My passion for the English language has prompted me to spend more time writing.
+With each new piece, my style evolves a little more.
+My passion for the English language has prompted me to spend more time writing and sharing more of my story.

 Please contact me directly regarding op-ed pieces and artwork commissions.